pnkj-kmr/infra-patch-manager/README.md

 ]
 ```

-_to test the infrapm master functionality by running as_
+_To test the infrapm master functionality by running as_

 > ./infrapm --help

-_expected output will be_
+_Expected output will be_

 ```
 Infra-Patch-Manager contains the following subcommands set.